adnodev/adno/README.md

 ## For developpers

-If you want to contribute to ADNO here are few steps to start
+If you want to contribute to Adno here are few steps to start

   * clone the project from github (https://github.com/adnodev/adno.git)
   * Start the project with the following command : **yarn start**
     * Create a .env file and put the version you would like (examples below)
     * run **yarn build-full** to build full-version and **yarn build-light** to build the light version.
   * In case of errors try to remove node_modules folder, .parcel-cache and yarn.lock file and reinstall module with **yarn install** command.

-## Customize your own ADNO
+## Customize your own Adno

 Create a .env file and insert the following properties as you wish :

 ```
 # MODE
 ADNO_MODE=FULL